nus-cs2113-AY2122S1/tp/docs/UserGuide.md

   - How often your task is to repeat: `[--recur daily|weekly|monthly|yearly]`

 **Example:** `deadline CS2106 Lab 3 --priority high --due 20-10-2021 02:00:00`
-- Adds a deadline task with description `CS2106 Lab 3` to the tasklist.
+- Adds a deadline task with description `CS2106 Lab 3` to the task list.
 - Specifies the priority to be `high`.
 - Specifies the task is to be done on `20-10-2021 02:00:00`.
 - without recurrence.